My Fair Lady (London cast recording)

-My Fair Lady is the original cast recording of the musical with the same name, released in 1959 by Columbia Records.The album features performances by the original Broadway cast, including Rex Harrison, Julie Andrews, and Stanley Holloway.
-Composed by Frederick Loewe with lyrics by Alan Jay Lerner, the musical was a major success on Broadway, and its cast recording became successful both critical and commercially.
+My Fair Lady is the original cast recording of the musical with the same name, released in 1959 by Columbia Records.
+The album features performances by the original Broadway cast, including Rex Harrison, Julie Andrews, and Stanley Holloway.
+Composed by Frederick Loewe with lyrics by Alan Jay Lerner, the musical was a major success on Broadway.

-Produced by Goddard Lieberson and conducted by Cyril Ornadel, the album was praised for its rich sound quality and elegant packaging, which helped renew public interest in the recording.
-Critics also commended the stereo edition for maintaining the vitality of the live performances while enhancing the listening experience through high-fidelity sound.

-The album topped Billboard's Best-Selling Stereophonic LPs chart for three weeks in 1959 and later earning multiple certifications, including Gold in the 1960s and 3× Platinum in 1986.
+Produced by Goddard Lieberson and conducted by Cyril Ornadel, the album was praised praised by the critics.
+Commercially, it topped Billboard's Best-Selling Stereophonic LPs chart for three weeks in 1959 and later earned multiple certifications, including Gold in the 1960s and 3× Platinum in 1986.
 It was reissued several times over the decades, notably on CD in 1998 by Columbia Legacy with bonus tracks and archival material.

 Album details

 The album features the performances of the original Broadway cast, including Rex Harrison, Julie Andrews, and Stanley Holloway.
-The musical, composed by Frederick Loewe with lyrics by Alan Jay Lerner, was a success on Broadway, and its cast recording has been highly regarded for capturing the essence of the stage production.

-The original London cast recording, which moved into the Drury Lane Theatre in April 1958, is very similar to the Broadway version.
-This London cast recording has often been more affordable than the original Broadway cast, making it a popular choice for fans of the musical.
-The production was conducted by Cyril Ornadel, and the recording was produced by Goddard Lieberson, who was instrumental in bringing the original cast together for this project.
+The musical, composed by Frederick Loewe with lyrics by Alan Jay Lerner, was a success on Broadway.
+The London cast recording, which moved into the Drury Lane Theatre in April 1958, is very similar to the original Broadway recording.
+The production was conducted by Cyril Ornadel, and the recording was produced by Goddard Lieberson.

-The stereo version of the album, recorded in London with the original cast, was released as Columbia OS 2015 and was praised for its high-quality sound and packaging, which helped to renew interest in the album.
+The stereo version of the album, recorded in London with the original cast, was released as Columbia OS 2015 and was praised for its high-quality sound and packaging.
 It was completed in London in February 1959, featuring the original New York cast, and was noted for opening up a new market for the original cast LP.

 The recording was later reissued in various formats, including a compact disc (CD) version in 1998 by Columbia Legacy, which included bonus tracks such as "The Embassy Waltz" and extensive liner notes with memorabilia and previously unpublished photos.